midhunkalarikkal/FullDomain/Notes/js.md

 the iterator protocol, which consists of two main methods: next and symbol.iterator

-The next method return an object with two propertiex  value and done value is the current element in the collection done is the boolean value representing whether the iteration is complete or not
+The next method return an object with two properties : value and done value is the current element in the collection done is the boolean value representing whether the iteration is complete or not